DIRECTORS OF REHABILITATION

 I couldn’t stand for any length of time and the pain in my left leg was so severe that I was no longer enjoying my 18 holes of golf.
 As a last resort, Dr Borenstein recommended Matt.
 After two months, twice a week of therapy, those symptoms had disappeared.
 I can now stand more than 20 minutes.
 I can shop for groceries.
 The thoroughness and expertise of Matt’s evaluation and rehabilitation therapy was the most valuable part of my experience at this center.
 What sets this center apart from others is the encouragement given to help you stay on task with the therapy.
 Thank you!
 Jean S. (Patient)

 DIRECTOR OF REHABILITATION Chevy Chase Office

-Tara excels in her one-on-one work with patients and especially enjoys educating her patients about their diagnoses and strategies to manage symptoms and improve function.
+Dr. Cameron excels in one-on-one work with patients and especially enjoys educating her patients about their diagnoses and strategies to manage symptoms and improve function.
 She uses a comprehensive and thoughtful approach to physical therapy with each patient, incorporating extensive education, therapeutic exercises prescription, and manual treatment techniques, along with appropriate treatment modalities, to achieve the best possible outcomes with regard to symptom relief and improved functional capabilities.
-She earned her Dry Needling Certification from Myopain Seminars in 2016, and strategically incorporates this modality into her treatments when warranted.
+She earned Dry Needling Certification from Myopain Seminars in 2016, and strategically incorporates this modality into her treatments when warranted.
 She provides care to patients with a variety of acute and chronic conditions, with a special interest in educating and caring for patients with conditions of hypermobility.

 Tara Cameron, PT was thorough in her explanations, objectives and outcomes.
 She motivates me to pursue regular exercise and sets realistic goals.
 Thanks to the entire staff; Tara, Alexis and Nelli for their professionalism and attentive practice.
 Margaret (Patient)